Cubs vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brendan Rodgers and the Colorado Rockies take the field on Friday at Wrigley Field against Jameson Taillon, who is projected to start for the Chicago Cubs.
-First pitch will be at 2:20 PM ET.
+Chris Flexen takes the mound for the Colorado Rockies on Saturday at Wrigley Field against Ian Happ and the Chicago Cubs.
+First pitch is at 2:20 PM ET.

-The Rockies have been listed as +165 moneyline underdogs in this matchup with the favored Cubs (-200).
-The total for the game has been listed at 9 runs.
+The Rockies are +185 moneyline underdogs for this matchup against the favored Cubs (-225).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.